zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 5. If no workspace is open, a global configuration file is created.
 If a workspace is open, chose either a global configuration file or a project-level configuration file.
 6. Edit the config file to include the host and other connection information, and save.

-Your team configuration file appears either in your .zowe folder if you chose the global configuration file option, or in your workspace directory if you chose the project-level configuration file option.
-The notification message that shows in VS Code after config file creation includes the path of the created file.
+Your team configuration file appears either in your .zowe folder, if you chose the global configuration file option, or in your workspace directory if you chose the project-level configuration file option.
+The notification message that is shown in VS Code after creating the config file includes the path of the created file.

 ### Create a v1 profile